t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ac"></a>
-*Q: Right now, DoxBox supports losetup volumes; do you have any plans to include support for DriveCrypt, BestCrypt, etc volumes?*
+*Q: Right now, DoxBox supports LUKS volumes; do you have any plans to include support for Truecrypt, DriveCrypt, BestCrypt, etc volumes?*

-*A:* This is unlikely to happen as there is no standard for OTFE volume files (each system uses its own layout).
-Since adding support for other OTFE systems is non-trivial, and few OTFE systems have released proper technical documentation into the public domain, it may be awhile before such support is added
+*A:* It's possible this will happen /if/ you have the corresponding application installed.
+Support in a standalone installation of DoxBox will not happen as there is no standard for OTFE volume files (each system uses its own layout).
+Adding support for other OTFE systems is non-trivial, and few OTFE systems have released proper technical documentation into the public domain.

  * * *
  <a name="ad"></a>
 *Q: When I mount a FAT/FAT32 formatted Linux volume under DoxBox everything works perfectly.
 When I do the same with my ext2/ext3/Reisers/etc volume, I can't see my files!*

 *A:* DoxBox does one thing: when a volume file is mounted, DoxBox presents a new storage device to the operating system.
  Like all OTFE systems, it has no comprehension **at all** of what FAT/FAT32/NTFS, let alone ext2/ext3/etc - understanding lies well *outside the scope of an OTFE system*, and is the responsibility of the filesystem drivers installed.